-Again, studies have shown that filling glasses only halfway up results in significant reductions in booze intake.
+Again, studies have shown that filling glasses only halfway up significantly reduces booze intake.
 Is it laziness?
 If so, it’s still better than a nasty hangover and the aforementioned longer-term risks.

 4. Learn from setbacks

 Hey, nobody’s perfect.
-Despite your best efforts you may still wake up with a hangover; establishing new patterns of behaviour is no easy feat, after all.
+Despite your best efforts, you may still wake up with a hangover; establishing new behaviour patterns is no easy feat, after all.
 Don’t beat yourself up over it, as long as you learn from these missteps and make more of an effort to moderate your behaviour next time.

 5. Stop equating fun with alcohol